Thursday, 18th January 2018

 Oscar sighed dramatically, feigning reluctance, but the faint curl of a smile betrayed him.

-"Alright, go on then," he conceded, "just this once."
+"Alright, go on then," he conceded, sitting down beside her.
+"Just this once."

 Without another word, Jean slumped sideways, her weight settling against him with a trust that felt strangely intimate.
-Her head came to rest on his broad shoulder.
+Her head came to rest on his shoulder.
 Within seconds, her breathing began to even out, the tension in her frame dissipating as she drifted somewhere halfway between consciousness and sleep.

-Oscar held his tablet loosely in one hand, trying to concentrate on the screen, but his eyes kept drifting downward to look down at her, his gaze drawn to her face.
+Oscar held his tablet loosely in one hand, trying to concentrate on the screen, but his eyes kept drifting downward.

 She looked so different like this.
 So still.
 So close.